instrumentkit/InstrumentKit/python/doc/source/apiref/instrument.rst

     :members:
     :undoc-members:

-:class:`SingleChannelSG` - Abstract class for Signal Generators with a Single Channel
+:class:`SingleChannelSG` - Class for Signal Generators with a Single Channel
 =====================================================================================

 .. autoclass:: SingleChannelSG